Sarthacker/resume-generator/README.md

 3. Sends the extracted resume text to the **Gemini API** to generate professional HTML and CSS code.
 4. Displays the generated resume on the browser and provides an option to download it as an HTML file.

-This solution is useful for users who want to quickly convert their LinkedIn resumes into professional web-based resumes with minimal effort.

 ## Technologies Used